JAlcocerT/JAlcocerT/content/blog/py-powerlaw-series.md

 ## Power Law & Pareto

-Recently I wrote a post on The Pareto Principle.
+Sometime ago I wrote a post about The Pareto Principle.

 ## Power Law & Data Analytics

 For a data analyst, understanding power laws and Pareto analysis can be extremely valuable for their career.

 By recognizing the presence of power laws in their data, they can better understand the underlying patterns and relationships that drive the behavior of the system they are analyzing.

 Similarly, by applying Pareto analysis techniques, they can identify the most important factors that contribute to a given outcome, and prioritize their efforts accordingly.

 This can lead to more effective decision-making and resource allocation, and ultimately better outcomes for their organization.

 To make the most of these techniques, a data analyst should have:

 * A solid understanding of statistics and data analysis techniques
 * Tools for data visualization and analysis
 * Comfortable working with large datasets